jpmorganchase/salt-ds/.changeset/tall-buckets-change.md

 "@salt-ds/theme": minor
 ---

-**_Theming and CSS updates_** For teams customizing theme, the following tokens will be impacted.
+**_Theming and CSS updates_** Although these changes are not considered breaking.
+For teams customizing theme, the following tokens will be impacted.
 Update them as per suggestion.
+Deprecated tokens will be removed in the next major version.

 ### Characteristics